 - Submit your proposal.
 Your proposal will then go to the department chair if you are faculty or staff.
 If you are a student, it will first go to your faculty mentor.

-- Once your department chair approves the application, he/she will forward it to the IRB.
+- Once your department chair approves the application, he/she will forward it to the Research Compliance Specialist for review.

 Once the application has been received by the IRB, the Chair of the IRB shall take the following actions: